The ultimate guide to contract management

 By regularly managing their contracts, businesses can also improve inefficient processes and avoid costly mistakes by analysing the progress of a contract, who it is assigned to, and any important contractual dates.

-A contract manager or a legal professional's role in contract management can be incredibly broad.
+A Contract Manager or a legal professional's role in contract management can be incredibly broad.
 For example contract management may involve working closely with the parties involved in each contract, making sure they generate the expected benefits for both sides.

 A business can employ a specific 'Contract Manager' (a job role commonly found in construction projects) or a legal professional or team can complete the contract management process.
 This employee owns the contract on behalf of the organisation and they work to ensure that each contract is meeting its stated objectives.